LionCraft08/Downloads/ForceItemBattle/info.md

 # ForceItemBattle (FIB)
-Inspiriert durch BastiGHG ermöglicht dieses Plugin das Spielen eines klassischen Force Item Battles.<br>

-# Anleitung
-- Vor dem Spielen:
+Inspired by the German YouTuber BastiGHG, this Plugin adds the Game mode of a ForceItemBattle to Minecraft.<br>

+# How to set up
+- Install LionAPI and ForceItemBattle on the Server.
+- Optional: Configure config.yml of Fib to adjust settings.
+- Optional: Adjust the Randomizer with /fib configure_randomizer (you can disable Items like end items or oxidized copper, Mobs and Biomes)
+- Before you play:
-  - Teams erstellen mit /teams register <<teamname>teamname>
+  - Create teams with /teams register <<teamname>teamname> (See LionAPI for more)
-  - Den Teams Spieler hinzufügen mit /teams get <<teamname>teamname> add <<teamname>spieler> oder /teams shuffle
+  - Add Players to the teams with /teams get <<teamname>teamname> add <<teamname>spieler> or /teams shuffle
-  - Timer starten mit /timer resume
+  - Start the timer with /timer start <<>time> or /timer resume
-- Nach dem Spiel: Ergebnisse anzeigen mit /fib result (mehrfach)
-- Verlauf anzeigen durch das Anklicken des jeweiligen Ergebnisses im Chat
-- Sonstiges: Joker und geskippte Items befinden sich im Backpack
+- After the game: run /fib result to get the results of the last team (multiple times)
+- Click the results in the chat to view a history/timeline of the items -Additional information: Joker and skipped items are in the backpack (/bp)